 Has my deductible been met for the year?

 What is my co-insurance amount?
 (The % of each visit you are responsible for)

 Is there a limit on the number of visits per year?

-You specialize in the use of individual Emotion-Focused Therapy (EFT) and individual and Gestalt Therapy.
+You specialize in the use of individual Emotion-Focused Therapy (EFT) and Gestalt Therapy.
 How does this work?

 EFT was born out of contemporary psychological beliefs and has developed into a widely accepted evidence-based approach to therapy for the treatment of several imbalances in relationships both external and internal.
 EFT was created and should be used for conditions where there is a non-working over-control of emotions despite the positivity or negativity of those emotions.
 In conditions where there is an under-control of emotions, EFT can effectively be used as a second stage of treatment.
 Emotion Focused Therapy is exactly as its name states and is focused on the constructive use of emotions and how they can help individuals heal and benefit from them.
 EFT generally takes 16 to 20 therapy sessions.

 Gestalt therapy seems to be particularly beneficial for people who are rather 'buttoned up' when it comes to their emotions.
 But it can be used for a wide range of mental health needs.
 During therapy the client is encouraged to bring out hidden feelings.
 Much use is made of something called the 'open chair' technique.